 “Of every tree of the garden thou mayest freely eat,” Gen. 2.16.
 The fruit from the Tree of the Knowledge of Good and Bad may not be eaten, “thou shalt surely die.”
 The Satan-serpent appears as a shining one (Nachash).
 Midrash: “Just as you did not die from touching it, so you will not die of eating it.”

 As the Garden is denoted as a Tabernacle, Adam is depicted as the priest-king, with Eve fulfilling the identity of the priestess.
-The sin becomes creating the self, not within the godly tradition of inspiring individuality, but one of covetousness and possession, including a negative assortment of attitudes and motives (getting or grasping out of season as opposed to receiving)—once created we continue to possess ourselves, as we will later see in the story of Cain.
+The sin becomes creating the self, not within the godly tradition of inspiring individuality, but one of covetousness and possession, including a negative assortment of attitudes and motives (getting or grasping out of season as opposed to receiving)—once created we continue to possess our creation, ourselves, as we will later see in the story concerning Cain.
 The motive for eating the fruit is a lust for acquisition, also acquiring out of season.* Receiving the harvest (bounty), also the Tree of Life, is not directly represented in the Garden story.
 Only the tree of the knowledge of good and evil receives attention.

 *See Matt.
 18.1-6: humility, (3) “…except ye be converted, and become as little children.”